Murder of Angie Dodge: Accusation of Michael Usry Jr.

 Michael Usry Jr. is a filmmaker from New Orleans, Louisiana, once suspected in the murder of Angie Dodge.

 Authorities began to suspect Usry through familial searching.
-Michael's father, Michael Usry Sr. contributed a DNA sample to the Sorenson Molecular Genealogy Foundation.
+Michael's father, Michael Usry Sr., contributed a DNA sample to the Sorenson Molecular Genealogy Foundation.
 The Sorenson Molecular Genealogy Foundation was later acquired by Ancestry.com, along with the Y-Chromosome database, a collection of genetic data for tracing paternal ancestry.
-Idaho Falls authorities obtained a court order to search Ancestry.com's Y-Chromosome database and found a match of 34/35 searched alleles with Michael Usry Sr., a result that strongly indicates a close relative of his (”..would probably be within three or four generations”) to be a close match.
-Michael Jr. was further suspected because of records of his trips to Idaho that have him going through Idaho Falls, as well as the dark nature of his films such as Murderabilia which involves the brutal murder of a young woman.
+Idaho Falls authorities obtained a court order to search Ancestry.com's Y-Chromosome database, and found a match of 34/35 searched alleles with Michael Usry Sr., a result that strongly indicated a close relative of his (”..would probably be within three or four generations”) would be a close match.
+Michael Jr. was further suspected because of records of his trips to Idaho that had him going through Idaho Falls.

-After Idaho Falls officials interrogated Usry and obtained a saliva sample, they discovered that he did not have a genetic match to the sample found at the scene of Dodge's murder.
-Allegations against Usry were dropped and the trail went cold once again.
+After Idaho Falls officials interrogated Usry and obtained a saliva sample, they discovered that he did not match the DNA sample found at the scene of Dodge's murder.
+Allegations against Usry were dropped, and the trail went cold once again.

-The accusation of Michael Usry Jr. was met by dissent from the public.
-Critics claimed the use of the Ancestry.com database was an unethical breach of privacy.
-Others argue that since Usry Sr. donated his DNA sample for recreational/religious purposes, that data should not be used as grounds to accuse members of his family for crime.
-Ancestry.com met public disapproval in allowing law enforcement access to this database.
+The accusation of Michael Usry Jr. brought some negative feedback.
+Critics claimed that the use of the Ancestry.com database was an unethical breach of privacy.
+Others argued that since Usry Sr. donated his DNA sample for recreational/religious purposes, that data should not be used as grounds to accuse members of his family of a crime.
+Ancestry.com met public disapproval from some quarters in allowing law enforcement access to this database.
 Usry Jr. stated that the investigation was a severe breach of his and his father's privacy.